-An enrolment limit of 180 x 1st Year students has been agreed
+An enrolment limit of 180 x 1st Year students was initially agreed

-by the Board of Management for the 2020/21 academic year.
+by the Board of Management for the 2020/21 academic year and since extended to 210 x 1st Year students.

 The Board of Management of Ashbourne Community School set down its enrolment policy as required by the Education Act, 1998.
 The Board hopes that this policy will assist parents/guardians & students in their choice of school and in respect of admissions and enrolment issues.
 The school welcomes queries from parents in respect of applications and the operation of the school.